woile/woile.github.io/posts/automating-deployment-with-commitizen.md

 > PATCH: Fix full name not being displayed properly

-Nowadays a very popular commit rule used is .

 And that's it!
 The next step is to use a tool to collect the commits, and generate the correct [semver][semver].